 What is HACK@DAC?

-HACK@DAC is a hardware security challenge contest, co-located with the Design and Automation Conference (DAC), for finding and exploiting security-critical vulnerabilities in hardware and firmware.
+HACK@DAC is a hardware security challenge contest, co-located with DAC, for finding and exploiting security-critical vulnerabilities in hardware and firmware.
 In this competition, participants compete to identify the security vulnerabilities, implement the related exploits, propose mitigation techniques or patches, and report them.
 The participants are encouraged to use any tools and techniques with a focus on theory, tooling, and automation.

 The contest mimics real-world scenarios where security engineers have to find vulnerabilities in the given design.
 The vulnerabilities are diverse and range from data corruption to leaking sensitive information leading to compromise of the entire computing platform.
 The open-source SoC riddled with security vulnerabilities has been co-developed by Intel, the Technical University of Darmstadt, and Texas A&M University.
 HACK@DAC has been successfully running since 2018 with several hundred contestants from academia and industry.